Blosc/c-blosc2/README_HEADER.rst

         Part of the enumeration for compressors.
     :bit 7 (``0x80``):
         Part of the enumeration for compressors.

+    Note:: If both bit 0 and bit 2 are set at once, that means that an extended header (see above) is used.

     The last three bits form an enumeration that allows to use alternative compressors.